nodegui/svelte-nodegui/docs_src/content/docs/37-tab-navigation.md

 <div class="nsref"><a title="NativeScript Documentation" href="https://docs.nativescript.org/api-reference/classes/_ui_tab_navigation_bottom_navigation_.bottomnavigation">Class Docs</a></div>

-The Tabs component is an cross platform implementation of the [Tabs UI from the Material Design Guidelines](https://material.io/design/components/tabs.html#usage).
+The Tabs component is a cross platform implementation of the [Tabs UI from the Material Design Guidelines](https://material.io/design/components/tabs.html#usage).
 It is recommended for mid level navigation.

 It can contain a single [`TabStrip`](docs#tabstrip) child (which contains multiple TabStripItems), and multiple [`TabContentItem`](docs#tabcontentitem) children (corresponding to each TabStripItem)